 The Home Office expects you to have an HR team to manage these positions but have also stipulated that this can be subcontracted – another win if you have less than 50 employees to begin with.

-Supporting documents expected for your application vary depending on the size and sector of your business.
+Supporting documents may be expected for your application, this varies depending on the size and sector of your business.
 For example, if you are a public body, no documents are required.